jkondo14/cse15l-lab-reports/labreport1.md

 cat: messages: Is a directory
 [user@sahara ~/lecture1]$
 ```
+cat is used to print the contents of the file(s) given and since a directory and not a file was given, the terminal gave an error message.
 It was an error as cat requires a file for the argument and not a directory.

 **cat with File Argument**